 Do you need to bring an example of sustainable food to class?
-Curious how are we going to feed the growing population?
+Curious how are we going to feed 10 billion people by 2050?
 Looking for sustainable food production companies?

 Animal agriculture wastes 93% of nutrients

 Efficiency varies between 3% (beef) to 17% (dairy)

 Figure 1.
 A Sankey flow diagram of the US feed-to-food caloric flux from the three feed classes (left) into edible animal products (right).
 On the right, parenthetical percentages are the food-out/feed-in caloric conversion efficiencies of individual livestock categories.
 Caloric values are in Pcal, 1012 kcal.
 Overall, 1187 Pcal of feed are converted into 83 Pcal edible animal products, reflecting a weighted mean conversion efficiency of approximately 7%.

 Much of what we feed to animals is high-quality nutrients that can be eaten by humans instead

 Between 1950 and 2009, global consumption of meat more than doubled.
 If demand for meat continues to increase at its current rate, by 2050 we’ll be eating two thirds more meat than we do today—which would also mean emitting two thirds more greenhouse gases from meat production.
 If we find new ways to get the protein we currently get from meat, we can help keep these emissions down.
 Some alternative sources for protein include insects, microalgae, bacteria, mycoprotein, and synthetic or lab-grown meat.
 We also need to feed animals differently: much of what we feed farm animals is high-quality protein that humans could eat instead.
 New sources of animal feed will not only make more protein available for us to eat, but also reduce pressure on land use and the land footprint of agriculture.